brunokoga/Montevideo/ultimateMagic_dir/spellcastingClassOptions/ranger.md

 ---
-title: ultimateMagic/spellcastingClassOption_dir/ranger
+title: ultimateMagi_dir/spellcastingClassOptions/ranger
 ---
 # Ranger

 Rangers are the masters of the borderlands, staunch and adaptable keepers of their chosen domains.
 Where druids seek solace in nature, rangers occupy the blurred lines between society and the wild, learning from their favored environments and hardening themselves into apex predators within their domains, whether they be scouts, trackers, bounty hunters, or other fringe-dwellers.
 Though most people think of rangers as physical warriors, in fact they possess many important spellcasting abilities as well.

-The following section introduces ranger traps (simple improvised traps that sometimes incorporate the ranger's magical abilities and a new ranger archetype—the trapper, who is an expert with all kinds of traps.
+The following section introduces ranger traps (simple improvised traps that sometimes incorporate the ranger's magical abilities) and a new ranger archetype—the trapper, who is an expert with all kinds of traps.

 # Ranger Traps

 Rangers are legendary for their ability to hunt down and capture their prey.
 Some rangers can create elaborate traps out of scraps, vines, and perhaps a little bit of specialized magic.
 Characters can learn how to set these traps by taking the [Learn Ranger Trap](ultimateMagi_dir/ultimateMagicFeats#_learn-ranger-trap) feat or by having the trapper ranger archetype.

 Setting a trap is a full-round action that provokes attacks of opportunity.
 A trap fills a single 5-foot square, and cannot be placed in the same area as another ranger trap or a magical trap such as a glyph of warding.
-The ranger only needs simple materials to create the trap, such as a piece of cloth, a small amount of metal (such as a dagger, iron spike, or a few nails, a foot of rope or vine, and so on.
-The DCs for [Perception](skill_dir/perception#_perception checks to notice the trap, [Disable Device](skill_dir/disableDevice#_disable-device checks to disable it, and for saving throws to avoid it are equal to 10 + 1/2 the character's level + the character's Wisdom bonus.
+The ranger only needs simple materials to create the trap, such as a piece of cloth, a small amount of metal (such as a dagger, iron spike, or a few nails), a foot of rope or vine, and so on.
+The DCs for [Perception](skills/perception#_perception) checks to notice the trap, [Disable Device](skill_dir/disableDevice#_disable-device) checks to disable it, and for saving throws to avoid it are equal to 10 + 1/2 the character's level + the character's Wisdom bonus.
 All ranger traps are **Trigger** : location, and **Reset** : none.

 Ranger traps are either extraordinary or supernatural; extraordinary traps are **Type** : mechanical, and supernatural traps are **Type** : magic.
 Some of the traps listed below may be set as extraordinary traps or as magical (supernatural) traps; learning such a trap lets a ranger set it either way.
 An extraordinary trap has a –2 penalty to its DC.
 An extraordinary trap lasts 1 day per ranger level or until it is triggered, whichever comes first.
 A magical trap lasts only 1 hour per level or until triggered, whichever comes first.
 A trap's DC decreases by 1 for each full day (or hour, for a magical trap) that passes after it is set.
 Traps marked with an asterisk (\*) add to or modify the effects of another trap; a ranger can add one of these trap types to any standard ranger trap (this costs 1 additional use of the trap ability).